Skip to Main Content University Library LibGuides

 Community and school members of the planning team should:

-1. Adopt a mission and commitment to sustainability design elements.
+1. Commit to sustainability design elements.

 2. Define product life-cycle analysis and product stewardship opportunities.